 Well, she says that immediately after the traditional wedding, she started looking for work as she didn’t want to stay idle.
 She also wanted to earn her own money.
 But her husband was hesitant about her getting a job.
 He, in not so many words, implored her to stay at home.
 He said that her money would not be necessary because he would adequately provide for her.
 He asked that she focus on trying to conceive as soon as possible.

-Well, turns out that every single time she needed to step out of the house – even to the local kiosk, her phone would soon start buzzing.
+Strangely, each time she stepped out of the house – even to the local kiosk, her phone would soon start buzzing.
 It was her husband, asking her why she was going to the shops yet ‘everything she needed was in the house’.
 Her husband would always ensure that the house was well-stocked with supplies, so he needed an explanation about what it was she was going to buy.

 In fact, he forbade her from talking to her mother often, and told her that he would only allow her to do so ‘once a week’ and the conversation ‘should not go beyond two minutes’.